HeapsIO/heaps-doc/HashLink.md

 ## Compile for HashLink/C:

-Alternatively, you can compile in hl/c, and compile with a C compiler.
+Alternatively, you can compile for hl/c, and then compile C files with a C compiler.

 ```hxml
 # class paths (same as hl/jit)